-I received an interesting question this week, “Why don’t you shop at Chico’s anymore?”
+This week, I received an interesting question, “Why don’t you shop at Chico’s anymore?”

 The truth is I am not buying much at all these days.
 If I need one thing to fill a hole in my wardrobe, I will buy the best quality I can afford, and it will not be memorable.
 That means no prints, no beading, no standout details.

 I have spent the last five years rebuilding my wardrobe after losing about forty-five pounds.
 Not even my shoes fit afterward!
-I made a tremendous number of mistakes while I was buying what I thought a lady my age should be wearing.
-For a while companies and boutiques were sending me boxes of clothes to show on the blog.
-My closet was no longer my happy place as I stood before a huge collection of things that did not reflect me.
+I made a tremendous number of mistakes while buying what I thought a lady my age should be wearing.
+For a while, companies and boutiques were sending me boxes of clothes to show on the blog.
+My closet was no longer my happy place as I stood before a vast collection of things that did not reflect me.
 I had a closet full of clothes but nothing to wear.

 Several features must be checked off before I make a purchase now.
 The first must be that it is an item that I have been looking for, not an impulse buy.
-The item must be in a color and tone that looks good with my complexion.
+The item must be in the color and tone that looks good with my complexion.
 The item must be a solid color neutral that goes with everything else in my wardrobe.
-I look for items that have no details, zippers, ruffles or gathers which would make my upper body appear larger.
+I look for things that have no details, zippers, ruffles, or gathers, which would make my upper body appear more substantial.
 If I can check off all these points and the item is on sale, it might be coming home with me.
-It must also fit and flatter my shape with few if any alterations needed.
+It must also fit and flatter my shape with few if any alterations required.

 I enjoy wearing accessories to complete and complement my neutral combinations.
-At one time in my life, I thought I needed a standout tunic or jacket, but in reality, it was wearing me.
+At one time in my life, I believed I needed a standout tunic or jacket, but it was wearing me in reality.
 People saw the standout piece, not me.

-So there you have it, a very long answer to a very short question.
-I don’t shop much anymore because I have all of the items I enjoy wearing.
-A lot of them came from Chico’s but the items I have kept, do not scream from across the lobby of a theater, “I bought this at Chico’s!”
+So there you have it, a very long answer to a concise question.
+I don’t shop much anymore because I already have plenty of items I enjoy wearing.
+A lot of them came from Chico’s, but the things I have kept do not scream from across the lobby of a theater, “I bought this at Chico’s!”

-I hope that what I share helps you to create a wardrobe that serves you well so that you can get out there and enjoy your second fifty years as much we are!
+I hope that what I share helps you create a wardrobe that serves you well and allows you to get out there and enjoy your second fifty years as much as I am.